 Pastoral Care Associates are effective and accepting listeners and supportive friends.
-Through ongoing training they put the Unitarian Universalist principles to work assisting people in need within an ethical framework of confidentiality and a focus on working for the benefit of the person being served.
+Through ongoing training, they put the Unitarian Universalist principles to work assisting people in need within an ethical framework of confidentiality and a focus on working for the benefit of the person being served.
 Pastoral Associates are selected and trained by the minister.

 Pastoral Care Associates offer a ‘ministry of presence’ – listening and support – to people in times of transition.

-They develop confidential relationship ranging from one or two phone conversations to regularly scheduled visits over many months.
+They develop a confidential relationship ranging from one or two phone conversations to regularly scheduled visits over many months.

-They consult with the minister, and offer access to other resources – including the resources of the Caring Circle.
+They consult with the minister and offer access to other resources – including the resources of the Caring Circle.

 The Caring Circle is the ‘doing’ arm of the team.
 They provide practical, short-term logistical services – transportation, meals, shopping, companionship, etc. They alert the minister and/or the Lay Pastoral Care Associate Coordinator of persons who may need the longer-term, confidential listening services of a Pastoral Care Associate.

 The Lay Pastoral Care Associates are the ‘presence’ or ‘being’ arm of the team.
-In the course of their confidential relationship they may become aware of a logistical need of their care receiver and will alert the minister and/or the Caring Circle Chair/s of the situation.
+In the course of their confidential relationship they may become aware of a logistical need of their care receiver and will alert the minister and/or the Caring Circle of the situation.

-As members of the congregation interact with each other at church activities either formally or informally, they may notice signs that someone might be facing challenges.
+As members of the congregation interact with each other at church activities, either formally or informally, they may notice signs that someone might be facing challenges.
 When this happens, they may recommend the Pastoral Care program to that member.